-Key Findings and Evidence Standard met?
-3 The school has a written statement of purpose outlined in the school prospect ctus and mission statement.
-The statement of purpose accurately reflects t he overall objectiv es of the school and the services that it provides for pupils.
-It was reviewed d in September 20 03 and contains all the information required in NMS 1.3.
-There was e vidence that the governing body approves the statement of purpose and reviews it at least annually.
+The school has a written statement of purpose outlined in the school prospectus and Principal's Introduction 2004/2005.
+This accurately reflects the overall objectives of the school and the services that it provides for pupils.
+It contains all the information required in NMS 1.3.